saveourtool/diktat/info/guide/guide-chapter-3.md

     There should be no spaces before `,` , `:` and `;`.
     **Exceptions** for spaces and colons are the following:

-    - when `:` is used to separate a type and a super type, including an anonymous object (after object keyword)
+    - when `:` is used to separate a type and a supertype, including an anonymous object (after object keyword)
     - when delegating to a superclass constructor or different constructor of the same class

 **Valid example:**